-My name is Miss Sutton and I am the geography subject leader at Alexandra Infants’ school.
-My promise to our children is to ensure that they all understand their place in the world and know where they come from.
+My name is Mrs Heath and I am the geography subject leader at Alexandra Infants’ school.
+My promise to our pupils is to ensure that they all understand their place in the world and know where they come from.

 I am passionate about linking the geography curriculum to current global topics such climate change and recycling and its impact on our world.
 Teaching the children about how we can help by making small changes for a wider global impact, developing the children’s cultural capital.

 Topic floor books celebrate the work that the children take part in and enable me to carefully monitor the quality of the geography curriculum.